How to Install Jupyter Notebook on Ubuntu

 Accessing Jupyter Notebook

 Once Jupyter Notebook starts, it will provide a URL in the terminal output.
-This URL, typically starting with http://localhost:8888, includes a security token.
-Open your preferred web browser on your local machine, and navigate to this URL.
+Specifically, this URL, typically starting with http://localhost:8888, includes a security token.
+Then, open your preferred web browser on your local machine and navigate to this URL.

 # Defining a simple greeting function